 Full: All available info is recorded.

-See the table later in this section for list of available Function IDs.
+See the table later in this section for a list of available Function IDs.

 Each time changes are made to the audit properties file, restart the Application Server that the WAR file was deployed under.

-Access to view audit records is available only to users having the ‘Administer System’ right.
+Access to view audit records is available only to users having the ‘Administer System’ rights.
 Like other access rights, it can be assigned or unassigned by logging into the OptiCash application and selecting System > Privileges > Groups.

 Since Audit records are created automatically and continually as users go about their day-to-day business, they can consume a large amount of database space over time.
 Therefore, it may become necessary at some point to remove audit records.
 For security purposes, this can only be accomplished manually by a user with direct database access.
 That user should delete from the FUNCAUDT table (after backing up the database).
-If desired to delete only prior to a specific date/time, then reference the STMT_TIMESTAMP column of FUNCAUDT table.
+If desired to delete only prior to a specific date/time, then reference the STMT_TIMESTAMP column of the FUNCAUDT table.

 The following table identifies the available audits.

-Please note that this list may not represent all available audit functions because each new build typically contains additional audit items.
-For the most up to date list, you may review your property files.
+Note: This list may not represent all available audit functions because each new build typically contains additional audit items.
+For the most up-to-date list, you may review your property files.